Skip to main content

 SeasonalFestive

-Traditional Easter dessert made from tvorog (cottage cheese), butter, eggs, sugar, dried fruits, molded into pyramid shape.
-Rich, sweet, decorated with religious symbols.
-Orthodox Easter celebration essential.
-Only eaten at Easter.
+An Easter dessert of tvorog (cottage cheese), butter, eggs, sugar and dried fruit, pressed into a pyramid mold and decorated with religious symbols.
+Rich and sweet, it's central to Orthodox Easter and eaten only at that time of year.

 vegetarianContains: DairyContains: Eggs